The many forms of the devil in the Bible

 Over the course of several centuries of influence from many different cultures, the defeated Accuser of the Christians would go on to appropriate aspects of various divine enemies (Typhon, Hades, Ahriman, Hela, to name but a few) to become the complex mythological monster that was thrown out of heaven at the beginning of time to rule the fiery underworld and torment the souls of the damned.
 Such a character makes for great movies and Halloween costumes, but would have been virtually unknown to anyone in Biblical times.

-John Gregory Drummond is a writer, artist and blogger as well as a researcher at Indiana University East.
+John Gregory Drummond is a writer, artist and blogger as well as a researcher.
 His academic interests include the Bronze Age relations between Egypt and the Levant, comparative mythology and its influence on the Biblical texts, and mystery cults in the Roman World.

 1. Adherents to Zoroastrianism believed in the ongoing battle between Ahura Mazda and Angra Mainyu (known in later periods as Ormazd and Ahriman), the good creator god of light and order and the evil god of chaos and darkness.